yh570/sensibility_testbed/README.md

 yu_test_v3.r2py works to collect and record the data from accelerometer.
 The data will be stored in accelerometer_data

-yu_test2.r2py works to collect and record the data from BOTH accelerometer and location together.
-The data will be store in accelerometr_data and location_data.
+yu_test2.r2py works to collect and record the data from BOTH accelerometer and location together with a same clock.
+The data will be stored in accelerometr_data and location_data.